guitarvydas/guitarvydas.github.io/_posts/2021-10-02-LEGO Software.md

 # Layered Type Checkers

-If you chop up the type-checking interpreter into smaller pieces and pipe them all together, you would get the same effect
+If you chop up the type-checking interpreter into smaller pieces and pipe them all together, you would get the same effect.

-For example, the first piece of type-checking might be to recognize basic types like int8, int16, char, string, lambda, etc, etc.  The second piece might be an arg counter for lambdas (pass all non-lambdas through, unchecked)[^1]
+For example, the first piece of type-checking might be to recognize basic types like int8, int16, char, string, lambda, etc., etc.  The second piece might be an arg counter for lambdas (pass all non-lambdas through, unchecked)[^1]

 [^1]:[I've been forcing myself to learn Javascript and, I feel that the worst missing feature is arg counting)]

 # Type Checking is Like Syntax Checking

-Type checking is an error check like, "end if" syntax, but we're not at the point yet where it is so simple that we tend to forget about it (like "end if" syntax).
+Type checking is an error check like, "end if" syntax, but we're not at the point yet where type-checking is so common/simple that we tend to forget about it (like "end if" syntax).

 # See Also